Nash Equilibrium and Learning Dynamics in Three-Player Matching $m$-Action Games

-Here, $h(\bs{x})$ is called the ``regularizer''.
-Several representative examples of this regularizer are the entropic regularizer $h(\bs{x})=\bs{x}\cdot\log\bs{x}$ and the Euclidean regularizer $h(\bs{x})=\|\bs{x}\|^2/2$.
-The following lemma shows that these regularizers provide the replicator dynamics and gradient ascent, based on the result in~\citep{mertikopoulos2018cycles}.
+Here, $h(\bs{x})$ is ``regularizer'', a penalty term in projecting the updated strategy back to its strategy space.
+Several representative examples are the entropic regularizer $h(\bs{x})=\bs{x}\cdot\log\bs{x}$ and the Euclidean regularizer $h(\bs{x})=\|\bs{x}\|^2/2$.
+The following lemma shows that these regularizers provide the replicator dynamics and gradient ascent, based on the result in~\cite{mertikopoulos2018cycles}.

 \begin{lemma}[Replicator dynamics and gradient ascent] In $m$-3MA, the continuous-time FTRL with $h(\bs{x})=\bs{x}\cdot\log\bs{x}$ are calculated as

 {\bf (Gradient ascent)} In the interior of the players' strategy spaces, the continuous-time FTRL with $h(\bs{x})=\|\bs{x}\|^2/2$ are calculated as